 On November 1st 1981, William Casey, then director of the CIA, met with the Chief of Staff of the Argentine military and agreed that they should supervise the contras and that the United States would finance them and supply weapons.
 150 Argentine military advisers trained members of the Honduran security forces and the Nicaraguan Contras based in Honduras.
 The Honduran army unit, Battalion 316 was also formed to assassinate and torture suspected political opponents of the government and dissidents, including teachers, politicians, and union bosses.
 The battalion (named after the unit’s service to three military units and sixteen battalions of the Honduran army) was trained by the CIA both in Honduras and on US military bases.
 Free elections were held in 1984 in which José Daniel Ortega Saavedra of the Sadinista Front won 66.97% of the vote.
 In spite of this, (or perhaps because of it) the war against the Sandinistas grew in intensity.
 More on the CIA’s support of the terrorist Contras in their war against Sandinistas will be discussed in a later section.

-The US government chose General Augusto Pinochet to take Allende’s place.
+In 1973 the US government chose General Augusto Pinochet to take Allende’s place.
 Pinochet’s forces took power by bombing the presidential palace in Chile on September 11 1973, during which Allende allegedly committed suicide.
 As many as 80,000 Chileans were forced into concentration camps during his reign and according to the later Valech Report his forces tortured approximately 31,947 people and killed 1,312.
-However, the Chilean government now estimates 3,095 were killed.14 According to the journal, Latin American Perspectives, at least 200,000 Chileans were forced into exile during his regime.15 Under Pinochet, women in Chilean prisons were regularly raped and tortured, sometimes with rats forced into their orifices.
+However, the Chilean government now estimates 3,095 were killed.18 According to the journal, Latin American Perspectives, at least 200,000 Chileans were forced into exile during his regime.19 Under Pinochet women in Chilean prisons were regularly raped and tortured, sometimes with rats forced into their orifices.
 Prisoners were also immersed in baths of urine and excrement, much like Stroessner’s victims.
 At Villa Grimaldi, one of DINA’s most notorious prison camps, prisoners were run over with trucks, crushing their legs.
 And in one prominent government murder, renowned Chilean singer, Victor Jara’s body was found riddled with 44 bullet holes and his face was disfigured beyond recognition.

-Pinochet also introduced a counter terrorism statute that has been used against native Mapuches and defines “terrorism” incredibly broadly, including “acts of arson intended to produce fear.”
+Pinochet also introduced a counter terrorism statute that has been used against native Mapuche and defines “terrorism” incredibly broadly, including acts of arson intended to produce fear.
 The statute also allows prosecutors to keep evidence from defense teams in court for up to 6 months.
 The law is still being used to prosecute natives.
-For example, in August 2004, five Mapuches were sentenced to 9-10 years in prison for “terrorist arson” for burning a pine plantation on Poluco Pidenco estate, land that traditionally belonged to the Mapuche but was stolen by the state and bought by logging company, Mininco.
+For example, in August 2004, five Mapuches were sentenced to 9-10 years in prison for “terrorist arson” for burning a pine plantation on Poluco Pidenco estate, land that traditionally belonged to the Mapuche but was stolen by the state and bought by logging company Mininco.
 Those convicted of ‘terrorism’ under the law are prohibited from holding public office for 15 years, becoming educators, joining a trade union, or engaging in journalism.

 Historian Peter Winn notes that the US instigated an invisible blockade against Chile preceding the coup of Allende to disrupt the economy and there is evidence the CIA planned the entire coup.
 The CIA also made Pinochet’s officers and members of the Chilean DINA intelligence service (including DINA head, Manuel Contreras) into paid contacts according to the CIA’s own document entitled “CIA Activities in Chile” released in 2000.
 Immediately after the coup of Allende before Pinochet was officially made President, the military exercised both executive and legislative functions of the government, imposed strict censorship and a curfew, suspended the Constitution and the Congress, banned all parties and halted all political activities.
 Contreras on CIA payroll later received multiple convictions for his abductions and disappearances of socialist party leader, Victor Olea Alegria, MIR member, Miguel Ángel Sandoval, journalist, Diana Frida Aron Svigilsky, Spanish priest Antonio Llidó Mengual, political dissident Marcelo Salinas Eytel, former Chilean General Carlos Prats, his wife Sofía Cuthbert, and others.
 He was sentenced to more than 500 years in prison while the CIA received no punishment whatsoever.

 After the coup of Allende, the Argentine Secretariat of Intelligence (SIDE) and the Chilean DINA assassinated Chilean General Carlos Prats who served under Allende with a car bomb.
-They also murdered former Uruguayan MPs Zelmar Michelini and Héctor Gutiérrez Ruiz, (however, Uruguay’s dictator Bordaberry who was also installed via the CIA was arrested for these murders) and the ex-president of Bolivia, Juan José Torres, in Buenos Aires.
+They also murdered former Uruguayan MPs Zelmar Michelini and Héctor Gutiérrez Ruiz, and the ex-president of Bolivia, Juan José Torres, in Buenos Aires.
 The SIDE even assisted Bolivian general Luis García Meza Tejada’s Cocaine Coup (so-named because it was financed by Bolivian cocaine exportation worth $850 million in the two year period of the García Meza regime, double the value of the country’s official exports according to the government’s own report) in Bolivia with the help of the Italian Gladio operative, Stefano Delle Chiaie, and Nazi war criminal, Klaus Barbie.
 70 foreign agents were hired by the Argentine secret services to assist in the coup.